Deploy IdP-access controlled agent to external website

 - Click Create Custom Role.

 - Enter a Role Name.
-This must exactly match the attribute value your IdP will send — it is case-sensitive (for example, if your IdP sends
+This must exactly match the attribute value your IdP will send.
+It is case-sensitive (for example, if your IdP sends

 partner-support, the role name must bepartner-support).